 strengthen the local culture of health and environmental sustainability.
 MTD is working with

-bike and sustainability experts from the university, cities of Urbana and Champaign, and various
+bike and sustainability experts from the University of Illinois, cities of Urbana and Champaign, and various

 private businesses to realize this program.